 Environmental Health - Toxic Substances Hydrology Program

-Study explores the utility and limitations of currently available remotely sensed satellite data for identifying the frequency of harmful algal blooms in the Nation's lakes and reservoirs.
+Study explores the utility and limitations of currently available remotely sensed satellite data for identifying the frequency of algal blooms in the Nation's lakes and reservoirs.
 This information provides a first step toward the goal of understanding exposure risk to protect the health of humans, pets, livestock, and wildlife.

 Our Nation's lakes and reservoirs provide drinking water, habitat for wildlife, and recreational opportunities.
 Harmful algal blooms (HABs) can result in the loss of recreational opportunities and income, loss of aquatic habitat and important fisheries, and present health risks associated with exposure to the toxins these blooms can produce.
 One of the most common forms of HABs in inland lakes and reservoirs, cyanobacteria harmful algal blooms (CyanoHABs), can produce toxins that pose a range of health risks to humans, pets, livestock, and wildlife.

 Although toxins cannot be directly measured from space, the pigments associated with algal blooms can be measured using remotely sensed data from satellites.
 Previous research indicates strategies to link toxin concentrations with pigments sensed remotely.
 There are questions as to the efficacy of the currently (2017) available remotely sensed data to identify algal blooms in small waterbodies used for recreation and drinking water, and the ability to use the data to understand trends in CyanoHABs over time.